wind-press/windpress/readme.txt

 * **Autocompletion**: As you type, Tailwind CSS class names will be suggested automatically.
 * **Variable Picker**: Easily select Tailwind CSS themes' colors, fonts, and other variables from a panel.
 * **HTML to native elements**: Convert Tailwind CSS HTML to native elements in the editor.
+* **Sort the classes**: Sort the Tailwind CSS classes on the input field.
+* **Hover Preview the classes**: Hover over the classes to see the complete outputted CSS and the preview of the design canvas.
 * **Ubiquitous Panel**: A floating panel that allows you to quickly access the WindPress settings from anywhere on the page.

 ### Seamless Integration